ratorx/server/README.md

 ## Application deployment

 The goal of `apps.yml` is to deploy applications on the remote using Docker Compose.
-Compose is wrapped in a playbook to use secrets stored in Ansible Vault.
 The current applications are:

 - Mumble server
 - Syncthing